zalando-incubator/hexo-theme-doc/README.md

 ## <a name="why-theme"></a> Why this theme?

-We didn't find a open source theme (with a clear LICENSE policy) for Hexo with a focus on presenting documentation (especially REST API products documentation).
+We weren't able to find an open source theme (with a clear LICENSE policy) for Hexo that focuses on presenting documentation (especially REST API product documentation).

 Plus, our goal with this theme is to provide a tool with everything included such as: Search, Swagger Integration, etc.